Union, Ford Canada reach tentative deal

 The 6,300 union workers at Ford will vote on the deal this weekend, Dias said.

 Talks between the union and the automaker came to a head on Monday ahead of a bargaining deadline of 11:59 p.m.
-ET.
+ET, and talks continued for much of the night before parties settled on a deal around 5 a.m.

-Workers had voted to support a strike if a deal could not be reached, with the future of the Oakville, Ont. plant potentially on the line amid the end of the Ford Edge production deal.
+Workers had voted to support a strike if a deal could not be reached, with the future of the Oakville plant potentially on the line amid the end of the Ford Edge production.

+Of the 4,250 Unifor workers at the plant west of Toronto, 3,400 are actively working (and not laid off or on leave.)
+Dias said he foresees about 3,000 jobs staying in Oakville under the new contract, but said that some of the current workers would be eligible to retire soon either way.

 “This is a major commitment from Ford,” Dias said.
-“This is going to be a key facility, for not for the short term, but for the long term … this is a decade-long commitment.”
+“This is going to be a key facility,not for the short-term, but for the long-term … this is a decade-long commitment.”

 Dias thanked local and federal politicians for support during the negotiations.
-When asked about government contributions toward electric vehicle production, Dias declined to confirm earlier news reports on the topic, saying the government will have to announce how much they plan kick in.
+When asked about government contribution toward electric vehicle production, Dias declined to confirm earlier news reports on the topic, saying the government will have to announce how much they plan to kick in.

 “We have been talking for decades about having a national auto strategy in this country, and for some reason, we can never seem to get everybody in the room at the same time,” Dias said.